szholbarys/react-final-bookingapp/README.md

 ## Contributors

-- [Your Name]
+- [Saken Zholbarys]
-- [Contributor 1]
+- [Alaidar Bakdaulet]
-- [Contributor 2]
+- [Kurtulush Erkezhan]

 ## Contact

-For inquiries or issues related to the project, please contact [Your Email Address].
+For inquiries or issues related to the project, please contact [sakenzholbarys@gmail.com].

 Thank you for choosing Pana for your accommodation needs!
 We hope you have a pleasant experience using our platform.